cmayer/MitoGeneExtractor/README.md

 - Assemblies of genomes, if the contigs are not too long.
 Contigs with a length of the mitochondrial genome can easily be handled.
 (We recommend to use sequencing reads if available.)

 ## List of input sources for which did not work:
-- Long reads from MinIon, Oxford Nanopore (Tested on a small number of libraries.
+- Long reads from MinION, Oxford Nanopore (Tested on a small number of libraries.
 See the supplementary materials of the publication for details.)